Top Vegetable-Focused Restaurants in NYC

 Another Chef John Fraser restaurant, DoveTail offers an award-winning contemporary American cuisine with creative use of seasonal, farm-fresh ingredients.

 Dirt Candy was the first vegetable-focused restaurant in the city and the leader of the vegetable-forward movement.
+They focus on the power and beauty of vegetables in their dishes.

 Market Table serves seasonal American food in an airy dining room with exposed brick walls and large windows offering a view onto village life.